TheChanRProject/M297/tasks.md

 		- Personalized Learning Approach for Data Science
 		- What's the difference between Data Analyst and Data Scientist?

-	2. Intro Decision Science Notebook
+	2. Intro Decision Science Notebook (Rishov Chatterjee)
 		- What is Decision Science?
 		- Why do we need Decision Science?
 		- What is the typical workflow of a Decision Scientist?